For many of us, our dogs are our best friends in life, but we don’t always know how and what we should feed them.

 However, fats aren’t just used for energy and are also crucial for the development and maintenance of your dog’s cells, muscles, and tissues.

 Fat from fish ingredients is especially beneficial as it contains high levels of the Omega 3 and 6 fatty acids.
-These fatty acids are known to provide a range of health benefits including improved cognitive function, a healthier skin and coat, and a reduced risk of heart disease.
+These fatty acids are known to provide a range of health benefits, including improved cognitive function, healthier skin and coat, and a reduced risk of heart disease.